-As we’ve mentioned, self-employed individuals often have to make quarterly estimated tax payments.
-There are other taxpayers, too, who may need to do the same.
+In addition to self-employed individuals, there are other taxpayers who may need to pay estimated taxes throughout the year.
 If you expect your investments to perform well, they could generate enough taxable income to require estimated payments.
 You may also need to make estimated payments if you received income as a landlord.

 In general, you’ll need to make estimated payments if you meet any of the following conditions:

 - You expect to owe more than $1,000 in taxes when you file

 - The taxes withheld from your income will cover less than 90 percent of your expected tax bill

 - Taxes being withheld from your paycheck (or other sources of income) will total less than your tax liability from last year (This condition applies to the Safe Harbor Rule which we’ll talk about later.)

 If you have to make estimated payments for your federal tax, there are deadlines for making them.
 The IRS breaks the calendar year into quarters.
 Your estimated tax payments are due on the fifteenth of the month following a quarter’s end.
 Generally, each payment is for the same amount, but that’s not awlays the case.